 MMF Feature in the Telegraph Magazine

 We are thrilled that MMF has been featured in the Telegraph on 30 April 2016, in an in-depth article about our work, written by Caroline Scott.
-Featuring interviews with scholars Bishal, Emmanuel, Charlie and Aisha, as well as the Mayor of London, it is a wonderful endorsement of all we have achieved in the last five years.
+Featuring interviews with scholars Bishal, Emmanuel, Charlie and Aisha, it is a wonderful endorsement of all we have achieved in the last five years.
 The full feature can be found here.

 Government publishes Cultural White Paper, March 2016

 The Culture White Paper sets out the government’s ambition and strategy for the cultural sectors.
 The Mayor’s Music Fund is praised for its work across London, “supporting thousands of children and young people to develop their musicalpotential through scholarships andwith opportunities to learn from andperform alongside professional musicians.”
 Read the full report here.